 The 400 Bad Request Error indicates that the server was unable to process the request due to invalid syntax.
 It falls into the Client Error category.
-400 Bad Request error happens before it is even processed by the server.
+So, the 400 Bad Request error happens before it is even processed by the server.

 Errors 400 can have a multitude of reasons, but here are the most common ones: